austynguo/echo360-downloader/readme.md

 - Profit!!!

 ## Project context
-The motivation for this project is as a result of echo360 video downloads being disabled at the **University of Sydney**.
+The motivation for this project is as a result of echo360 video streams being served via the web security nightmare that is Adobe Flash with no option for an alternative download at the *University of Sydney*.
+(Plus, Flash is getting killed off - I'm not waiting around leaving my machine exposed in the meantime).
 Other echo360 downloaders exist, however many of these seem to either 1.
 Obtain a link to a video (.m4v format) from the RSS feed or 2.
-Append `/media.m4v?downloadOnly=true` which only works if the uni has explicitly enabled video downloads.
+Append `/media.m4v?downloadOnly=true` (or similar) which worked on older versions and/or only works if the uni has explicitly enabled video downloads.

 ## Software/Ingredients required:
 * Chrome - (I used Version 52.0.2743.116 (64-bit))